 What are the Skills You Need to Become an Insurance Customer Service Representative?

-You need several skills to become an insurance customer service representative.
+You need several skills to work in insurance and become an insurance customer service representative.

 First, you need to have empathy.
 Empathy is the ability to understand and relate to someone else’s feelings.
 As a CSR, you will be talking to people in different moods or situations.
 You will deal with angry, sad, frustrated, and happy people.
 To do your job effectively, you must learn to empathize with people’s feelings.